collapsed-stacks/startups/questions/11253/is-it-time-to-pivot-or-stick.md

 - tagged: `software`
 - score: 0

-<p>I’m currently running software company focuses on niche market.
+I’m currently running software company focuses on niche market.
 I’m currently selling Student Information System software to small private school.
 The software can be customized based on user needs.
 However, after running for 6 month, I felt that selling to small private school is very costly.
 They liked the idea actually but pricing seems to be a big problem for them.
 They have such a lot of requirement and customization however they don’t have budget like big private/public school.
 For example, some of small private school have a very flexible schedule so we need to do a lot of customization work.
-Big public/private school are better because they have clear process and requirement. </p>
+Big public/private school are better because they have clear process and requirement.

-<p>With such thing, what is your opinion?
+With such thing, what is your opinion?
 Should I continue doing this or pivot to something else (creates software for manufacturing companies for example).
 I don’t want to sell to big private/public school because markets are too saturated.
-Is 6 month is too early to decide to pivot?</p>
+Is 6 month is too early to decide to pivot?

 ## Answer 11289